openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The W3C Digital Credentials API defines a Browser API, which allows web sites acting as Verifiers to request the presentation of Verifiable Credentials.
 The API itself does not define a credential exchange protocol but can be used with different such protocols.
 The Browser in concert with other layers of the platform/operating system and based on the decision of the user will select the Wallet the request is sent to and provide this Wallet with the request data along with the web origin of the Verifier.

 The design of this OIDVP profile utilizes the mechanisms of the W3C Digital Credentials API while also allowing to leverage advanced security features of OID4VP, if needed.
+It also defines the OID4VP request and response parameters that MAY be used with the W3C Digital Credentials API.

-This is a non-normative example of a OID4VP request through the W3C Digital Credentials API,
+This is a non-normative example of a request,

 ```JavaScipt
 const credential = await navigator.identity.get({